learnwithgurpreet/react-autocomplete/README-template.md

 # React Autocomplete 2[![Travis build status](https://travis-ci.org/danielavalero/react-autocomplete-2.svg?branch=master)](https://travis-ci.org/danielavalero/react-autocomplete-2/)

 Accessible, extensible, Autocomplete for React.js.

+Things you should know about this fork:
-It's a fork from `https://github.com/reactjs/react-autocomplete` so that we maintain its development
+1. It's a fork from `https://github.com/reactjs/react-autocomplete` so that we maintain its development

-Contributions are welcomed!
+2. Looking for contributors
+3. I am trying to revive the original repo
+4. I am udpdating dependencies, code, adding and improving a11y, etc. Things might break.
+I should have done beta releases, but now is too late.
+I will then use the next major version to tell when things are more stable.
+For now, use it, find bugs, raise them here and or open pull requets!

 ```jsx
 <Autocomplete